shivanshdave/2020-432/classes/class07/README.md

 - So if you have a rare event that occurs less than 96 times, your logistic regression model will be so weak that even an intercept won't be reliably estimated.
 - For the project, I'd operationalize this to say that if both "1" and "0" occur 200 times, they should be fine for our purposes for any sample size up to 1000.
 - For people with fewer than 256 observations overall, their logistic regression models will be very weak, since even with just 4 predictors, you'd really want 128 "1" and 128 "0" results.
+- Since I've set the minimum sample size for Project 1 at 100, not everyone will meet this standard.

+### How does this apply to the course project?

+- For your linear regression, I've suggested that you use at least 4 predictors.
+To do so, you really ought to have at least 200 observations, and ideally more than that.
+- For your logistic regression, the minimum of 4 predictors should lead to a requirement of at least 128 observations in each of the two groups (YES and NO) for your binary outcome.
+- So I probably should have specified those requirements, and made the minimum sample size something like 400 complete cases, rather than just 100, but I won't change the requirements now.
+- I've also set a rule that you can use up to 4 + (N-100)/100 predictors in your models.
+    - For linear regression, this would imply that you could run a model with up to 10 predictors if you had 1000 complete observations, which should be fine, and in fact the plan we have is fine so long as N is at least 400.
+    - For logistic regression, this really should depend on the smaller of the two groups created by your binary outcome.
+To look at 10 predictors in your logistic regression model, you might get away with as little as 176 in the smaller group, and in our case, you'd then have 824 in the larger group, so that might be pretty reasonable.
-- Since I've set the minimum sample size for Project 1 at 100, there will be some people in that setting.
-The rule I'll apply in future versions of the course will require at least 400 observations on all data, and at least 200 "1" and 200 "0" in their binary outcome.
-If you can meet that standard with the data set you plan to use, great.
-If not, prepare for your logistic regression model to be a little disappointing.
+- The rule I'll apply in future versions of the course will require *at least* 400 observations on all data, *and* at least 200 "1" and 200 "0" in their binary outcome.
+So long as they meet those standards, I'll require students to consider exactly 4 predictors with 400 observations, and up to one additional predictor for each additional 100 observations, up to a possible maximum of 10 predictors and 1000 observations.
+- If you can meet that standard with the data set you plan to use, great.
+If not, prepare for your logistic regression model (at least) to be a little disappointing.

 ## Next Few Deliverables (from [the Course Calendar](https://github.com/THOMASELOVE/2020-432/blob/master/calendar.md))